-As the world is constantly changing each day and globalization is on full throttle, a business can really fall behind its competition if it only focuses on one target audience or one specific location.
-Most startups, medium-sized businesses or big companies must find the perfect social segments and the best places to expand internationally.
-Luckily, many cities have become new possible options in the global scene, meaning that it’s not just London, New York and San Francisco where you can set up your next location.
+As the world is constantly changing each day and globalization is at full throttle, a business can really fall behind its competition if it only focuses on one target audience or one specific location.
+Most startups, medium-sized businesses, or big companies must find the perfect social segments and the best places to expand internationally.
+Luckily, many cities have become new possible options in the global scene, meaning that it’s not just London, New York, and San Francisco where you can set up your next location.
 There are many other cities available, and every one of them offers a different level of expertise depending on the industries they focus on most.
-Here we collected 5 possible contenders where you can simply and easily broaden the international influence of your business, brand or product.
+Here we collected 5 possible contenders where you can simply and easily broaden the international influence of your business, brand, or product.

 It is never too late to expand your business into foreign markets.
 This will give your company the chance to grow massively and reach a completely new audience.
 The top cities have altered a lot in the past years, and the new ones are already coming close to them in terms of influence and availabilities.
 We can’t wait to see which locations are going to enter the global competition next, but until then, you can’t make a bad decision if you decide to make your business grow in any of the cities listed here.
 Luckily, you can get a real street address (coming with a virtual postbox) and a local phone number in all of these locations within minutes with Clevver.
 Check our website for all the info you may need and contact us via [email protected] if anything is unclear!

 DISCLOSURE NOTICE: Any legal or tax advice in this communication (including any attachments) is for information purposes only and is not intended to be used, and cannot be used against Clevver or its Sender.
 The sender is neither an Accountant nor a Lawyer and cannot be made liable.
 Please, contact your tax accountant for individual consultation.
 Clevver does not provide any legal advice itself.
 Clevver works together with a network of lawyers and tax advisors that provide all necessary individual legal advice.